psudowe/patchit/README.md

 This is a subset of the scripts used in the experiments for [our BMVC'16 paper](http://www.vision.rwth-aachen.de/publication/00140/).
 The purpose of this code is mainly to illustrate the `PatchTask` procedure and get others started with it.

+If you use this code, please cite our paper:
 ```
 @InProceedings{Sudowe16BMVC,
     author = {Patrick Sudowe and Bastian Leibe},